 Assignment Pay and Special Pay Ranges

 Assignment Pay (AP) is a premium added to base salary and is intended to be used only as long as the skills, duties or circumstances it is based on are in effect.
 The “premium” is stated in ranges or a specific dollar amount.
 If stated in ranges, then number of ranges would be added to the base range of the class.
 The “reference number” indicates the specific conditions for which AP is to be paid.
+Base pay is assigned by State of Washington Class Salary Range.
+Base pay of the classification of when contract is in effect, for salary range of Identified positions on 7/1/2021.

 Group A indicates those assigned duties granted AP which are not class specific as defined by the Washington Compensation Plan; Group B applies to special pay ranges cited in Ref #29.